Can large language models reason about medical questions?: Discussion

 Zero-shot InstructGPT and Codex outperformed finetuned BERT models on three challenging question-answering datasets (section \ref{sec:zero-benchmark} and Appendix \ref{apdx:master-results}).
-In the case of the USMLE and the MedMCQA datasets, the retrieval-augmented BERT baselines were outperformed regardless of providing InstructGPT with Wikipedia passages, this suggests that GPT-3.5, without finetuning, can mobilize medical knowledge and problem-solving skills.
+In the case of the USMLE and the MedMCQA datasets, the retrieval-augmented BERT baselines were outperformed by several LLMs, regardless of augmenting the prompts with Wikipedia passages.
+This suggests that LLMs, without finetuning, can mobilize medical knowledge and problem-solving skills.

 \paragraph{Zero-shot CoT prompting \textit{often} yields sound and interpretable step by step solutions}

 For both InstructGPT and Codex, single-sample CoT prompting was not found to be competitive with direct prompting (section \ref{sec:zero-benchmark} and Appendix \ref{apdx:master-results}).
 Nevertheless, CoTs are human-readable and therefore interpretable.
 Our expert evaluation (section \ref{sec:patterns}) revealed that CoTs are often sound: even InstructGPT still does mistakes, it was often able to reason, recall medical knowledge and comprehend the given problem.
 In section \ref{sec:exp-instructgpt} and Appendix \ref{apdx:prompt-selection}, we explored domain-specific CoTs cues such as `` \PromptTwo''.
 Although such prompts, taken separately, did not outperform the original zero-shot CoT prompt (see Table \ref{tab:master-results} in Appendix \ref{apdx:master-results}), more specific prompts appeared to trigger alternative strategies such as working by elimination or manipulating equations (see Appendices \ref{apdx:prompt-selection} and \ref{apdx:additional-CoT-samples}).
 Investigating whether a task-specific prompt could help solve specific tasks will be left for future research.
 A collection of generated CoT samples are presented in Appendix \ref{apdx:additional-CoT-samples}, many more samples are available on our GitHub page.